AmadeusW/amadeusw.github.io/content/tech/raspberry-pi-setup-2022.md

      scan_ssid=1
 }
 ```
-  * Create file named `userconf` with the following content `username:encrypted-password` where encrypted-password is output of the openssl command above
+  * Create file named `userconf` with the following content `username:encrypted-password`, replacing `encrypted-password` with the output of the above openssl command.

+# First boot

 * Insert MicroSD in Raspberry Pi and power it up
-* If you see an error about tampering with fingerprint, open `~/.ssh/known-hosts` and remove line containing `raspberry`
+  * If you see an error about tampering with fingerprint, open `~/.ssh/known-hosts` and remove line containing `raspberry`, that's from another device.
 * Run `sudo raspi-config` to configure the hostname, timezone, and other relevant settings.
-When quitting, you'll be prompted to restart.
+  * When quitting, you'll be prompted to restart.
 * When Rapsberry Pi reboots, connect using new hostname, e.g. `ssh pi@newhostname`
 * Change password `passwd pi`
-* Update available package sources `sudo apt update`
+* Update sources of available packages `sudo apt update`
 * Upgrade installed packages `sudo apt full-upgrade`